verrazzano/docs/content/en/docs/monitoring/logs/_index.md

 $ curl -ik --user verrazzano:$PASS https://$HOST/$INDEX/_doc/_search?q=message:*
 ```

-Verrazzano provides support for two installation profiles, development (`dev`) and production (`prod`).
+Verrazzano provides support for installation profiles: development (`dev`) and production (`prod`).
 The production profile, which is the default, provides a 3-node Elasticsearch and persistent storage for the Verrazzano Monitoring Instance (VMI).
 The development profile provides a single node Elasticsearch and no persistent storage for the VMI.
 ## Kibana
 Kibana is a visualization dashboard for the content indexed on an Elasticsearch cluster.
 Verrazzano creates a Kibana deployment to provide a user interface for querying and visualizing the log data collected in Elasticsearch.